brackets-io/Brackets-Juice/readme.md

 # Brackets-Juice
 UI Theme for Brackets.
-Useses modified version of [Monokai Dark Soda](https://github.com/rainje/Monokai-Dark-Soda) for syntax highlighting.
+Useses modified version of [Monokai Dark Soda](https://github.com/rainje/Monokai-Dark-Soda) for syntax highlighting, and the bright green in some of the code coloring has been muted a bit.
 For this to be seen properly you must install https://github.com/notasz/brackets-uitheming

 Screenshot
 ===============